-I am a faculty member of the Department of Anthropology at the University of Connecticut and I am affiliated with the UConn Humanities Institute and Center for Judaic Studies and Contemporary Jewish Life.
+I am a faculty member of the Department of Anthropology at the University of Connecticut and I am affiliated with the UConn Humanities Institute, Center for Judaic Studies and Contemporary Jewish Life, and the Institute for Collaboration on Health, Intervention and Policy.
 I am also a Senior Research Associate at the Institute for the Bio-Cultural Study of Religion.
-In 2011, I co-founded the journal Religion, Brain & Behavior, which publishes research on the biological study of religion, and I currently serve as a co-editor of the journal.
+In 2011, I co-founded the journal Religion, Brain & Behavior, which publishes research on the biocultural study of religion, and I currently serve as a co-editor of the journal.
 I additionally serve as the Religion Editor of the online magazine This View of Life.